-At the age of six, while the rest of my class was successfully reading about John and Jane and their dog Spot, I couldn’t make sense of the printed words on the page.
+While the rest of my class was successfully reading about John and Jane and their dog Spot, I couldn’t make sense of the printed words on the page.
 I was apparently pretty good at memorization, though, so my teacher didn’t immediately recognize that I wasn’t really reading “See Spot.
 See Spot run.
 Run Spot, run.”
 But as the rest of the class advanced to slightly more complex stories, I couldn’t keep up.
-My printing was horrible and slanted backwards.
+My printing was horrible and slanted backward.
 I often got simple math problems wrong and was a terrible speller.
-My second grade teacher recommended that I be placed in the “slow” class.
+My second-grade teacher recommended that I be placed in the “slow” class.
 Thank goodness my parents knew better.

-We didn’t know it then, but I’m dyslexic.
-We’ll talk about this and other “neuro atypical” ways of learning a bit later.
-Dyslexia and other, often related learning disabilities such as dysgraphia and dyscalculia weren’t on anyone’s radar when I was in second grade.
+Dyslexia and other, often related “neuro-atypical” profiles, such as dysgraphia and dyscalculia, weren’t on anyone’s radar when I was in second grade.
 So my family learned by trial and error what worked for me.
 My siblings took turns helping me with my homework.
 I loved reading to my youngest sister, because her books were easy for me to read and gave me confidence.
 Helping her learn to read was also helping me and I think I knew that instinctively.
 My mother spent hours teaching me to tie my shoes – something I still do a little differently than everyone else.
 By fourth grade, I had become an almost obsessive note-taker.
 I would re-write and refine my notes multiple times, before putting questions about the content on flash cards and practicing for tests.
 I used my penchant for imagination to pretend I was being asked questions and I answered them out loud until I could remember them perfectly.
 I loved art class, although I never managed better than a C. My drawings or paintings never looked much like what the teacher had told us to make, but I found the process of representing something with color and line liberating and often made crayon drawings or collages about things that interested me in other subjects, like history and English.
 I spent more time on my homework than most of my friends, but I also got better grades and genuinely enjoyed my classes.
 When high school algebra appeared to be almost incomprehensible to me, I asked my teacher if I could use my study hall time to take his afternoon session, so I could hear everything twice.

 Today those strategies might be included in a Learning to Learn course, but back then I was just doing what I needed to do to get through grade school.
 It worked.
 I graduated at the top of my class and started studying to be a teacher.
 As I look back on that experience, there were a lot of things taking place that are recognized best practices for the learning professional today.